skip to Main Content

 A move outside the state is considered significant and may not be approved by the court.
 This is because the court must keep the best interests of the child in mind.
 Relocation can affect a child emotionally, especially if the child will not see the other parent as often.
 But, if a parent wants to attempt to relocate, that parent will first need to send notice to the other parent first.
 This must be given to the non-custodial parent in writing within a specific timeframe, usually 30, 60 or 90 days before the proposed move.
 The parent is often given the option to object to the move.

-If the move is approved, the courts will likely need to review the current child custody agreement and make modifications as necessary.
+If the move is approved, the courts will likely need to review the current joint custody agreement and make modifications as necessary.
 Parents should always want what is best for their children, and while a move can be devastating sometimes a new job can help financially.

 Source: FindLaw, “Child Custody Relocation Laws,” accessed Oct.
 18, 2014